A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Experiments

 \subsubsection{Ablation Study of SDPM and SAAM}

 To quantitatively analyze the influence of SDPM and SAAM, we conduct an experiment about the performance of model w/ and w/o the SDPM and SAAM.
-Table \ref{tab3} shows the class mIoU results of each model on PASCAL-$5^i$ for 1-shot task.

-It can be seen in Table \ref{tab3} that, compared to baseline, using only SAAM and SDPM improves the performance with class mIoU increases of 0.4$\%$ and 1.0$\%$ respectively.
-Adopting both SAAM and SDPM can further improve the performance, with 1.5$\%$ class mIoU gain.
+Table \ref{tab4} shows the class mIoU results of each model on PASCAL-$5^i$ for 1-shot task.
+It can be seen in Table \ref{tab4} that, compared to baseline, using only SAAM or SDPM improve the performance with class mIoU increases of 1.2$\%$ and 1.6$\%$ respectively.
+Adopting both SAAM and SDPM can further improve the performance, with 2.5$\%$ class mIoU gain.